128technology/docs/docs/concepts_learning_VRF_routes.md

 ---
-title: Learning VRF routes Via BGP
+title: Learning VRF Routes
-sidebar_label: Learning VRF routes Via BGP
+sidebar_label: Learning VRF Routes
 ---

 128T uses the concept of Tenancy to provide L3 network segmentation.
-With the 5.1 release, support for learning VRF routes through BGP and the associated routing tables has been added.
+The 5.1 release brings support for learning VRF routes through BGP and the associated routing tables.

 Virtual Routing and Forwarding (VRF) instances make it possible to maintain multiple routing tables with overlapping address spaces in one router.
 A single 128T router can support multiple VRF instances, and is able to establish BGP peering sessions within each VRF to receive and distribute VRF routes.
 When a 128T router is connected to more than one VPN, each VPN can become its own VRF, supporting overlapping addresses.
 This provides a much broader scope of L3 network paths.